 - Government agency reports

-- Company news releases (may lack technical details)
+- Company news releases (may withhold technical details that are proprietary)

 - Public news, web blogs, ads (secondary sources which may refer you to original information)

 Check out this TRL calculator tool, developed by the Advanced Energy Technology Group at University of California San Diego, which can be used to automatically retrieve the TRL value for a particular project based on input scoring on each level criteria.
 You are welcome to explore it and use it in your course project when determining TRL for the technology of your choice.
 (Note: the calculator is in MS Excel format.
 You must enable macros to make it work).
 This excel file is also available in Module 2 in Canvas.

 An R&D group in a company developed the design and built a prototype of a new car engine.
 It has been through a set of comprehensive lab tests, which provide excellent results in terms of system performance.
 What technology readiness level can be assigned to this development?
-Select below.
+Click on your answer below.